ordina-jworks/ordina-jworks.github.io/_posts/2017-10-26-JS-Conf-Budapest-day-1.md

 <br>
 ### Shouting at his laptop

 Not out of frustration or anything like that.
-Besides the chatbot, he wanted to add voice control to the appcliation so that he could tell his laptop to open/close the curtains or turn on/off the lights.
+Besides the chatbot, he wanted to add voice control to the application so that he could tell his laptop to open/close the curtains or turn on/off the lights.

 <div class="responsive-video">
     <iframe src="https://www.youtube.com/embed/CQzn16TzZ0w" frameborder="0" allowfullscreen></iframe>